toasterlovin/scraping-yalp/README.md

 with various aspects of a web app.
 We just also happen to be extracting data as we go, which is somethign that Capybara is perfectly capable of.

-Poltergeist is driver that allows Capybara to use PhantomJS, which is a headless web browser which supports Javascript.
-A headless browser is simply a browser that runs and operates exactly like a normal web browser, it just doesn't actually display the web pages that it's visiting.
+Poltergeist is a driver that allows Capybara to use PhantomJS, which is a headless web browser with Javascript support.
+A headless browser is a browser that runs and operates exactly like a normal web browser, just without actually displaying the web pages it's visiting.
 And javascript support is important because many features of modern sites don't work without Javascript.

 ## License

 You are free to do whatever you'd like with this.
-Just don't blame me if you get in trouble.
+Just be aware of the [terms of service](http://www.yelp.com/static?p=tos) of certain websites.